Subscribe to the Newsletter

 Berserker Commander

-Summoned with Foe FoundryMedium Humanoid (Human, Berserker)
+Summoned with Foe FoundryMedium Humanoid (Berserker)

 AC 17 (Berserker's Rage) Initiative +6 (16)